mneils-9/ac-group3-final-project/README.md

 - Attendance dataset (attendance2020.csv)

-  - We were able to download this dataset from pro-football-reference, which is a very reputable source of NFL data.
+  - We were able to download this dataset from pro-football-reference, which is a very reputable source for NFL data.

-  - Data is collected by sport
+  - Data is collected by sportradar.
+This dataset shows the number of fans for each team for all 17 weeks of the season.
+These numbers are the number of tickets counted at a game.

   - There are 33 rows in the dataset.